 Why it’s great for international travelers: A points powerhouse, this card accumulates five per dollar on flights booked directly with airlines or on Amex Travel (on up to $500,000 on these purchases per calendar year starting on 1/1/2021) as well as on prepaid hotel stays booked through Amex.
-Cardholders get into all kinds of airport lounges; they also can take advantage of up to $200 per year in airline incidental fee credits and reimbursement of up to $100 once every four years for Global Entry.
-Carrying the Amex Platinum allows you to book luxury hotel stays through Amex Fine Hotels & Resorts with perks like room upgrades, complimentary breakfast, and on-property credits, similar to the benefits you can enjoy by registering for automatic Marriott and Hilton Gold elite status.
+Cardholders get into all kinds of airport lounges; they also can take advantage of up to $200 per year in airline incidental fee credits (enrollment required) and reimbursement of up to $100 once every four years for Global Entry.
+Carrying the Amex Platinum allows you to book luxury hotel stays through Amex Fine Hotels & Resorts with perks like room upgrades, complimentary breakfast, and on-property credits, similar to the benefits you can enjoy by registering for automatic Marriott and Hilton Gold elite status (enrollment required).

 Citi’s top-shelf card offers a familiar slate of travel-related benefits.

 Current welcome offer: Earn 50,000 points when you spend $4,000 in the first three months.
 Citi ThankYou® points are transferable to 15 airline partners, including JetBlue, Avianca, Etihad, and Turkish Airlines.